XuhuaHuang/EmbeddedProgramming/Miscellaneous/README.md

-# Fun Directory
+# `Misc` Directory

 ## About
-This directory contains code when self-learning concepts in C++.
+This directory contains miscellaneous code when self-learning concepts in C++.
 Python and Rust code are migrated to independent repository.

 ---